← Portfolio

 • UX/UI

-In spring 2025, I participated in a structured product design mentorship program focused on accessibility and user experience, working under a senior mentor alongside a team of two other product designers and one product lead.
-Our project was a complete redesign of the TTC (Toronto Transit Commission) app, one of the most used and most criticized transit apps in Canada.
+In spring 2025, I joined a structured product design mentorship program and spent the term working under a senior mentor alongside two other product designers and a product lead.
+Our project was a complete redesign of the TTC app — one of the most used and most criticised transit apps in Canada.

-The brief was genuinely ambitious: not a refresh, but a ground-up rethink of how a transit app could better serve a diverse urban population, with particular attention to accessibility, clarity, and real-world usability under the conditions people actually use transit apps, moving, distracted, often stressed.
+The brief was genuinely ambitious: not a refresh, but a ground-up rethink of how a transit app could better serve a diverse urban population, with real attention to accessibility, clarity, and the actual conditions people use transit apps in — moving, distracted, often stressed.

 TTC redesign